crate/tsperf/tsperf/write/README.md

     + If no user was created you can just delete both environment variables (crate will use a default user)
 + start the docker-compose file with `docker-compose -f examples/SingleType/docker-compose_example_crate.yml up`

-You can now navigate to localhost:4200 to look at CrateDB or to localhost:8000 to look at the metrics of the Data Generator.
+You can now navigate to localhost:4200 to look at CrateDB or to localhost:8000 to look at the raw data of the Data Generator.

 ### Multiple Types of Edges